Herrenberg: Sport

 The Baseball & Softball Club Herrenberg Wanderers' men's team played in the Baseball Bundesliga in 2002 and 2004, and since 2007 the women have been represented in the 1st Softball Bundesliga.
 In 1999, the youth team became German champions.

 The first men's handball team, SG H2Ku Herrenberg (SGH2Ku), secured the championship title in the Southern Regional League on the last matchday of the 2009–2010 season and thus promotion to the 2nd Handball Bundesliga, the second handball league.
 The SG finished the 2010–2011 season in 14th place, which was not enough to stay in the 2nd Handball League due to the league restructuring.
 The SG played in the 3rd league in the 2011–2012 season.
 In June 2011, the team was renamed SG H2Ku Herrenberg.
 The female A-youth team became German runner-up in the 2002–2003 season.

-Currently, there is one major football club in Herrenberg called VfL Herrenberg, which plays in the Bezirksliga, the eighth step of the German football league system.
+Currently, there is one major football club in Herrenberg called VfL Herrenberg.
+Its women's team plays in the Regionalliga Süd, the third tier of German football.